jeffwongqy/jeffwongqy/README.md

 ### 🚀 What I'm Currently Exploring

-I'm particularly interested in developing **AI/ML applications for scientific and technical domains**, including:
+I'm particularly interested in developing **AI/ML applications for scientific and technical domains**, including: engineering science and language science.

-`Materials Science` → `Chemistry` → `Biology` → `Language Science`

-I am also exploring **LLM applications, RAG systems, MLOps, cloud deployment, and AI-powered data analytics**.

 ### 🤝 Collaboration